LSR Pro Stock "Spyder" 2-1's

 New Cloisonne Tags

-We place an LSR tag on each exhaust system we make so they can be easily identified.
-Every now and then over the last twenty plus years someone decides to copy one of our designs, usually because some customer is very happy and he "stirs up the pond".
-They copy the general look but not the features that make them work.
-The tags eliminate any question about whether it's an RB Racing design or not and allows people admiring your bike to know the pipe's origin.
-The tags have proven to be very popular and have been used since 1992.
 Every now and then someone asks us to not place the tag on their system to which we answer..."send us an affidavit certifying that you have removed all manufacturer logos from your tires, engraved Performance Machine logos from your brakes, Mikuni or S&S identifications from your castings, Harley identifications from your gas tank, Nike logos from your tennis shoes etc. and we'll consider it".
 The last guy we let talk us out of this was getting his bike in Hot Bike magazine and said he'd give us "credit" for a one-off pipe we designed.
 When the magazine appeared on the newsstand all we saw was "computer designed pipe by Sands Racing".
 That was the end of that.

 Like in the adage "The relentless search for perfection" we have upgraded the logos we put on our LSR Exhaust Systems.
 Previous tags were stamped and formed aluminum with silkscreened details.
 The new cloisonne tags are a precision die struck brass, nickel plated, with powdered glass fired in an oven then polished to a jewelry finish.
-These are direct replacements for our older tags and are available for US $20.00 via US Global Express (foreign) or Priority Mail (domestic US).
+These are direct replacements for our older tags and are available for US $25.00 postpaid via US Global Express (foreign) or Priority Mail (domestic US).
 They come with black headed rivets and are riveted in place with a light coat of high temperature silicone (Permatex 598B) behind the tag.

 Performance Built In...Exactly, For Each Application